 Certainty-Based Marking (CBM) and Moodle

 Downloads.
-For full CBM functionality in Moodle, code patches are available (as listed above) from here.
-These do not affect database structures at all, nor functionality when CBM behaviour modes are not selected.
-Installation is easily reversed if you prefer, since the modifications don't affect the database.
+Click the link here to download code patches for Moodle versions before 2.6.
+These don't affect database structures, or functionality when CBM behaviour isn't selected.
+Installation is easily reversed if you wish, by copying in the folder containing the original versions of the files that are changed.
 There is a forum for any discussion, suggestions or report of problems.

 - Moodle 2.1: Basic CBM behaviour was implemented in standard Moodle code, but CBM users are advised to upgrade from this version.